department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 ----

-The API supports a search query that accepts a patient ICN, the patient's home address, the patient's desired medical service type, and whether or not the patient is established at the VA health facilities in their area.
+The API supports a search query that accepts a patient ICN, the patient's home address, and the patient's desired medical service type.

 The medical service type is one of:
 * Audiology